XVimProject/XVim/Documents/Users/FeatureList.md

 ## Mark

-File-local marks are supported.
-Global marks are not yet supported.
+File-local and Global marks are supported.

-The '.' mark (last insertion point) is supported. gi (insert mode at last insertion point) is supported.
+The '^' mark (last insertion point) and '.' mark (last change point) are also supported. gi (insert mode at last insertion point) is supported.

+Known issue: When deleteing a line before a mark the mark position should go up along with the line marked but currently XVim does not follow the line.
+It stays at the absolution position as it was marked.

 ## Scroll